 Like my incurable blood cancer, multiple myeloma, I have learned to manage my BP without conventional BP therapies.
 I’m doing well with evidence-based, non-conventional therapies such as dark chocolate and cacao powder.

 I eat dark chocolate for several reasons.
-According to studies, dark chocolate is anti-angiogenic and therefore lowers the risk of many cancers and is heart healthy.
+According to studies, dark chocolate is anti-angiogenic and therefore lowers the risk of many cancers (especially MM) and is heart healthy.
 I wrote a blog post about these two health attributes of dark chocolate.

 Consumerlab.com found Endangered Species Chocolate Natural Dark Chocolate with 88% Cocoa to be the lowest-cost dark chocolate per 200 mg of flavanols.
 Flavanols are the key ingredient to lowering blood pressure and increasing insulin sensitivity according to the study linked and excerpted below.

 For more information about non-conventional, nutritious therapies, scroll down the page, post a question or comment and I will reply ASAP.

 “Numerous studies indicate that flavanols may exert significant vascular protection because of their antioxidant properties and increased nitric oxide bioavailability.
 In turn, nitric oxide bioavailability deeply influences insulin-stimulated glucose uptake and vascular tone.
 Thus, flavanols may also exert positive metabolic and pressor effects….

 The objective was to compare the effects of either dark or white chocolate bars on blood pressure and glucose and insulin responses to an oral-glucose-tolerance test in healthy subjects….

 HOMA-IR was significantly lower after dark than after white chocolate ingestion compared with and QUICKI was significantly higher after dark than after white chocolate ingestion.
 Although within normal values, systolic blood pressure was lower after dark than after white chocolate ingestion.”